gpolaert/agileek.github.io/_posts/2014-07-23-jekyll-and-docker.md

 Results logged to /var/lib/gems/1.9.1/gems/fast-stemmer-1.0.2/ext/gem_make.out
 {% endhighlight %}

-It didn't work on my computer... and since i'm a lazy person, I get tired really fast when things dont work like expected.
+It didn't work on my computer... and since i'm a lazy person, I get tired really fast when things don't work like expected.

 On the other side I'm a huge [Docker][docker] fan, so I looked for a dockerized jekyll and I found this one: [Jekyll with docker][jekyll-docker].